godotengine/godot-docs/tutorials/ui/gui_using_fonts.rst

 support any OpenType features, while other fonts can support dozens of toggleable features.

-There are 2 ways to use OpenType font featutres:
+There are 2 ways to use OpenType font features:

 **Globally on a font file**